Total parenteral nutrition - infants

 IV fluids - infants; TPN - infants; Intravenous fluids - infants; Hyperalimentation - infants

 Total parenteral nutrition (TPN) is a method of feeding that bypasses the gastrointestinal tract.
-Fluids are given into a vein.
-This provides most of the nutrients the body needs.
+Fluids are given into a vein to provide most of the nutrients the body needs.
 The method is used when a person cannot or should not receive feedings or fluids by mouth.

 Sick or premature newborns may be given TPN before starting other feedings.
 They may also have this type of feeding when they cannot absorb nutrients through the gastrointestinal tract for a long time.
-TPN delivers a mixture of fluid, electrolytes, calories, amino acids, vitamins, minerals, and often fats into an infant's vein.
+TPN delivers a mixture of fluid, electrolytes, sugars, amino acids (protein), vitamins, minerals, and often lipids (fats) into an infant's vein.
 TPN can be lifesaving for very small or very sick babies.
 It can provide a better level of nutrition than regular intravenous (IV) feedings, which provide only sugars and salts.

-Infants who get this type of feeding must be checked to make sure they are getting the proper nutrition.
-Blood and urine tests help can the health care team know what changes are needed.
+Infants who get this type of feeding must be watched carefully to make sure they are getting the proper nutrition.
+Blood and urine tests help the health care team know what changes are needed.

 HOW IS TPN GIVEN?